+$oxed{oxed}$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the quarterly period ended February 28, 2015

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission File Number: 333-174705

+CLS HOLDINGS USA, INC.

+(Exact name of registrant as specified in its charter)

+Nevada

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended November 30, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number: 333-174705 CLS HOLDINGS USA, INC. (Exact name of registrant as specified in its charter) 27-3369810 Nevada (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 11767 S. Dixie Highway, Suite 115 Miami, Florida 33156 (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code: (305) 992-2500 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes ☒ No ☐ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+11767 S. Dixie Highway, Suite 115, Miami, Florida 33156

+(Address of principal executive offices) (Zip Code)

+Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes ⊠ No □

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

+Yes □ No ⊠

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer □ Non-accelerated filer □

+Accelerated filer □ Smaller reporting company ⊠

-Large accelerated filer □ Accelerated filer X Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$ APPLICABLE ONLY TO CORPORATE ISSUERS:
+(Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \bowtie

+APPLICABLE ONLY TO CORPORATE ISSUERS:

-Indicate the number of shares outstanding of each of the issuer's classes of common stock as of the latest practicable date: 11,250,000 shares of \$0.0001 par value common stock outstanding as of January 14, 2015.
+Indicate the number of shares outstanding of each of the issuer's classes of common stock as of the latest practicable date: 11,250,000 shares (post reverse-split) of \$0.0001 par value common stock outstanding as of April 13, 2015.

-CLS HOLDINGS USA, INC. FORM 10-Q
+CLS HOLDINGS USA, INC.